Anne Bancroft: 1963–1985: Success, decline and comeback

+1986–2005: Final film and television roles

 During the 1990s and early 2000s, Bancroft took supporting roles in a number of films in which she co-starred with major film stars, including Honeymoon in Vegas (1992), Love Potion No. 9 (1992), Malice (1993), Point of No Return (1993), Home for the Holidays (1995), How to Make an American Quilt (1995), G.I.
 Jane (1997), Great Expectations (1998), Keeping the Faith (2000), Up at the Villa (2000) and Heartbreakers (2001).
-She also lent her voice to the animated film Antz (1998).
+She lent her voice to the animated film Antz (1998).

 Bancroft also starred in several television movies and miniseries, receiving six Emmy Award nominations (winning once for herself and shared for Annie, The Women in the Life of a Man), eight Golden Globe nominations (winning twice) and two Screen Actors Guild Awards.

-Bancroft's last appearance was as herself in a 2004 episode of HBO's Curb Your Enthusiasm.
-She was cast in Spanglish (2004) later that year, but had to bow out due to a medical emergency.
+Her last appearance was as herself in a 2004 episode of HBO's Curb Your Enthusiasm.
+She was cast in Spanglish (2004) later in the year, but had to bow out due to a medical emergency.
 Her last project was the animated feature film Delgo, released posthumously in 2008.
 The film was dedicated to her.

 Bancroft received a star on the Hollywood Walk of Fame at 6368 Hollywood Boulevard for her work in television.
 At the time of her star's installation in 1960, she had recently appeared in several TV series.
-Bancroft was also a member of the American Theater Hall of Fame, having been inducted in 1992.
+She was also a member of the American Theater Hall of Fame, having been inducted in 1992.